-Jun T. Park, MD, FAES, FACNS is a board-certified neurologist and epilepsy specialist at University Hospitals with special qualifications in child neurology.
-He is also an associate professor of pediatrics and neurology at Case Western Reserve University School of Medicine.
-In this role, he devotes much of his time to research and the education of residents and fellows.
+Jun T. Park, MD, FAES, FACNS is a board-certified child neurologist and epilepsy specialist at University Hospitals.
+He is also a professor of pediatrics and neurology at Case Western Reserve University School of Medicine.

-Dr. Park has expertise in multiple clinical areas and procedures, including the pre-surgical evaluation of children with drug-resistant epilepsy, electroencephalography (EEG), brain mapping, intra-operative corticography, seizure semiology, stereotactic EEG implantation strategy/interpretation, and video-EEG monitoring.
+Dr. Park has expertise in pre-surgical evaluation of children with drug-resistant epilepsy, electroencephalography (EEG), brain mapping, intra-operative corticography, seizure semiology, stereotactic & subdural EEG implantation strategy/interpretation, and video-EEG monitoring.
 He actively publishes in peer-reviewed journals and speaks nationally on topics of epilepsy surgery in children.

-Dr. Park directs the International EEG/Epilepsy course at UH Cleveland Medical Center, which is offered twice a year for two months at a time.
-UH physicians and researchers from around the world attend this educational course.
-Additionally, he serves as an Epilepsy Section editor for the World Neurosurgery and World Neurosurgery-X Open Access publishing groups.
+Internationally, Dr. Park directs the International EEG/Epilepsy course at UH Cleveland Medical Center, which is offered twice a year for two months at a time.
+Additionally, he serves as an Epilepsy Section editor for the World Neurosurgery and World Neurosurgery-X Open Access journals.